WenInCode/consul-setup/setups/peering/README.md

 ## Starting the setup

-1. `yarn setup:tls` you should only have to do this the first time
+1. `yarn setup:tls` you should only have to do this the first time or if it has expired
 2. `docker-compose up`
 3. `yarn setup:peerings`
+4. `consul acl bootstrap`
+5. copy the `SecretID` used to log into the UI.

 The setup will start two agents with the UI enabled: